-COSCO is an intermodal container shipping company, which means that it transports cargo by ship, but also by train, truck, and other means.
-The company has multiple subsidiaries and offers other services beyond shipping and transport.
+COSCO is an intermodal container shipping company, which means that it transports cargo by ship but also by train, truck, and other means.
 Like any company involved in overseas shipping, COSCO has faced its fair share of accidents.
-These have too often caused environmental damage and put workers at risk of injury and even death.
+These have too often caused environmental damage and put workers at risk of injury and death.

 History of COSCO

 The China Ocean Shipping Company was founded in 1961 in Beijing.
 It launched the first Chinese-flagged passenger ship.
 The company grew over the decade by buying more ships and expanding services.

 It made its first trip to Europe in 1967, launching COSCO’s international shipping line.
 In 1978 the first container ship was launched, and by 1979, the company had made its first trip to North America.
 In 1980 COSCO founded its first international partnership with the Holland Transocean Company.

 Over the next few decades, the company would continue to grow into one of the largest shippers in the world.